sszokoly/avaya/utils/cm/README.md

 ```

 Adding one or more -v displays one or more regex groups.
 For example one -v adds the (d1=\S+) group.
-Also changing the interval to TMIN (ten minutes) and displaying only the last 3 intervals is also possible.
+Also changing the interval to TMIN (ten minutes) and displaying only the last 3 intervals can further
+limits the scope of the interest.

 ```
 $ python counter.py -v -i TMIN -n3 --ecs=denial /var/log/ecs/2017-0427-06*